Jcct100/WDI_PROJECT_2/README.md

 Food Share is the name of my website.
 It is a directory of Food Banks in the UK.
 You can edit, delete, show and comment on the website.
 You have to register as a user in order to access some of the web pages and features such as adding comment to a post.
 Only the user created the foodbank can see the option to delete and edit their own post.

+The inspiration of my idea comes from the time I was working at Citizen Advice Bureau as a Social Welfare Advisor where I often found people coming to us for information to go to their nearest food banks.

 ###  Libraries/Applications used:

 1) Mongo /Mongoose